-- Changing out the clothes for the new season (and purging through the old ones to make sure you’re not storing items no longer worth keeping)
+- Changing out the clothes for the new season (and purging through the old ones)

 - If you didn’t do it already, where do batteries need to be changed (clocks, smoke detectors, carbon monoxide detectors, battery-backup items for your computer, etc.)